pfmarteau/RSS-Feed-6C-dataset/README.md

 ```

 Hence, the classification can be performed using the concatenation of all textual fields, namely <title> + <description> + <text>.

-The <tag> field gives the category which belongs to ['ART_CULTURE', 'ECONOMIE', 'POLITIQUE', 'SANTE_MEDECINE', 'SCIENCE', 'SPORT'].
+The <tag> field gives the category that belongs to one of the six ['ART_CULTURE', 'ECONOMIE', 'POLITIQUE', 'SANTE_MEDECINE', 'SCIENCE', 'SPORT'].